Supplier relationship management: Value measurement

 SRM delivers a competitive advantage by harnessing talent and ideas from key supply partners and translates this into product and service offerings for end customers.
 One tool for monitoring performance and identifying areas for improvement is the joint, two-way performance scorecard.
 A balanced scorecard includes a mixture of quantitative and qualitative measures, including how key participants perceive the quality of the relationship.
 These KPIs are shared between customer and supplier and reviewed jointly, reflecting the fact that the relationship is two-way and collaborative, and that strong performance on both sides is required for it to be successful.
 Advanced organizations conduct 360 degree scorecards, where strategic suppliers are also surveyed for feedback on their performance, the results of which are built into the scorecard.

 A practice of leading organizations is to track specific SRM savings generated at an individual supplier level, and also at an aggregated SRM program level, through existing procurement benefit measurement systems.
 Part of the challenge in measuring the financial impact of SRM is that there are many ways SRM can contribute to financial performance.
 These include cost savings (e.g., most favored customer pricing, joint efforts to improve design, manufacturing, and service delivery for greater efficiency); incremental revenue opportunities (e.g., gaining early or exclusive access to innovative supplier technology; joint efforts to develop innovative products, features, packaging, etc. avoiding stock-outs through joint demand forecasting); and improved management of risk.
-In a 2004 Vantage Partners study, respondents reported that on average, they could save just over $43 million to their bottom line by implementing supplier relationship management best practices, and a 2011 Aberdeen Group report found that Best-in-Class companies were 38% more likely than others to use tools for supplier risk analysis and mitigation.
-Actions recommended by the Aberdeen Group research included standardising supplier management practices and improving the quality of supplier data.